BrianHCombes/SelfEd-Tutorials-AngularJS/ZZ-PreEdit-SelfEd-Angular-ngRepeat-Creating-Button-Menu/AA - ReadMe.txt

     It should be noted if the array is to be re-saved on a database then the < show > property needs to be stripped away prior to saving.

+    03/16/2017
+    Have just added < Button-Menu_Exp3.html >.
+It has a resize set of buttons of which resize the adjacent button.
+The objective is to be able to resize an associated image that would be part of an ngRepeat display.
+    I whipped up this code for demonstration and workability but will have to do a more formal writeup later as I need to finish up a web project which will utilize this feature.